heytimbe/murphpad-zmk-config/README.md

 If you don't remember which profile on the MurphPad was used to connect to a specific device, this may mean cycling through each (`&bt BT_PRV`/`&bt BT_NXT`) and clearing them (`&bt BT_CLR`) one by one.
 [See ZMK's documentation for more info](https://zmk.dev/docs/behaviors/bluetooth#bluetooth-pairing-and-profiles).

 As a last resort, try flashing the `settings_reset` firmware for your board; this will force-clear everything.

+### The status LED is still blue after flashing my nice!nano.

+This means it is still in bootloader mode.
+Are you 100% sure you flashed it?

+#### Make sure the board isn't upside down!

+Just like the Pro Micro, the nice!nano is soldered on "face down", so you will not see the chips and other components on it once installed.
+It won't work any other way!

+#### Did you try flashing with [a different board](https://zmk.dev/docs/hardware#onboard) before this?

+If you accidentally flashed with firmware for a different *board* like the nice!60 rather than [a *shield* for the nice!nano](https://zmk.dev/docs/hardware#pro_micro), the bootloader may have been overwritten.

+Unfortunately, you won't be able to simply reflash with nice!nano firmware and get things back to normal if this is the case.
+[Follow Nice's instructions to reflash the bootloader](https://nicekeyboards.com/docs/nice-nano/troubleshooting#my-nicenano-seems-to-be-acting-up-and-i-want-to-re-flash-the-bootloader).

 ## Further Troubleshooting Resources